iluminar-yi/set-sail-into-the-wind/README.en.md

 The list of tags are visible in multiple place, including [Releases](https://github.com/iluminar-yi/synthv-song-template/releases).

-## Authorizations
+## License
-The use of {something} has been authorized by [{Someone}](https://www.weibo.com/someone) on mm/dd/yyyy as shown in {some file}.
+This work is licensed under the Creative Commons Attribution 4.0 International License.
+To view a copy of this license, visit http://creativecommons.org/licenses/by/4.0/ or send a letter to Creative Commons, PO Box 1866, Mountain View, CA 94042, USA.
+A copy of the `CC-BY-4.0` license can be found in [`LICENSE`](/LICENSE)

-Links were accessed on {mm/dd/yyyy}.
+Links were accessed on 10/13/2019.

 ## Tool Versions
-* Synthesizer V Build {number}
+* Synthesizer V Build 018 on macOS 10.14.6
-* {Singer1} Build {number}
+* AiKO Build 003/艾可 (AiKO) (ver.
+3)
-* REAPER v{number}

-## Notice
-My work is done on the `.s5p` files and `.RPP` files found in this repository, as well as any supporting documents.
-These materials are licensed under [CC-BY-4.0](https://creativecommons.org/licenses/by/4.0/) whose copy can also be found in [`LICENSE`](/LICENSE).
-Should any other content infringes the copyright of the respective copyright owner, please open an [Issue](https://github.com/iluminar-yi/synthv-song-template/issues) and I will remove the infringing contents using my best and reasonable judgements and efforts.